-A new multimedia music performance raises the bar against the anti-human rights and anti-migration agenda hoisted onto Brexit.
+A new music and multimedia performance raises the bar against the anti-human rights and anti-migration agenda hoisted onto Brexit.
 Viva Declaration! uses global jazz music with live mixed video to evocatively remind us of how important our human rights are.
 Created and performed by film and digital media artist Kooj Chuhan and the multi-instrumentalist composer Tagné Tebu, it focuses on the story of migration from ancient history to the present day.

 The live show takes place at the People’s History Museum (PHM) on Saturday 22nd February at 2pm to launch their year-long programme of activity around migration.
 At the heart of the Viva Declaration! project is a strong message about human rights, that they are vital and that they should not be watered down.
 This is the potential scenario now that we have left the EU as was recently asserted loud and clear by Boris Johnson’s new Attorney General, Suella Braverman.

 Partners with Viva Declaration

 Viva Declaration! also depicts protests against indefinite detention of people migrating to the UK, something which does not exist anywhere else across Europe and which many regard as the worst human rights abuse in the UK.
 The project includes work created in collaboration with the local campaign group ‘These Walls Must Fall’ aiming to end indefinite detention.
 By connecting migration with protest the event also concludes PHM’s acclaimed year-long Peterloo and Protest theme.